 For more than 30 years, the U.S. Bureau of Labor Statistics has used an employer survey based on OSHA recordkeeping requirements to estimate occupational injury and illness frequencies.
 This survey provides valuable information about trends in workplace injuries.
 In Oregon, the total-cases incidence rate in the private sector, a measure of all workplace injuries and illnesses, was 11.1 cases per 100 full-time workers in 1988.
-It has fallen steadily since then and was 3.9 cases per 100 full-time workers in 2010.
-This is a reduction from the 2009 rate and represents the 11th consecutive year of declining rates.
+It has fallen steadily since then and was 4.1 cases per 100 fulltime workers in 2013.
 Within the workers' compensation system, the accepted disabling claims rate is a measure similar to the incidence rate.
 Like the incidence rate, the accepted disabling claims rate has fallen significantly in the past two decades.
-It has declined from 3.8 accepted disabling claims per 100 workers in 1988 to 1.1 per 100 workers in 2011, a decrease of more than 70 percent.
+It has declined from 3.8 accepted disabling claims per 100 workers in 1988 to 1.1 per 100 workers in 2013, a decrease of more than 70 percent.

 The number of accepted disabling claims (ADCs) has fallen most years in most of the past two decades.
 An exception to the trend was the period between 2003 and 2007.
 Employment grew by 11 percent during this four-year period, and the number of ADCs increased by 7 percent.
-During the recent recession, however, workers' compensation covered employment fell by 7 percent between 2007 and 2011, and the number of ADCs declined more than 20 percent.
-Compensable fatalities have also declined over the years as well; the 28 deaths occurring in 2011 are the second fewest recorded.
+During the recent recession, however, workers' compensation covered employment fell by 8 percent between 2007 and 2010, and the number of ADCs declined more than 20 percent.
+Compensable fatalities have also declined over the years as well; the 29 deaths occurring in 2013 are the third fewest recorded.